Viruses carried by flying-foxes

 Do not dispose of the flying-fox.
 In both these situations, the flying-fox will need to be tested so that definite information is obtained as to whether the flying-fox was infected or not.
 This information is vital to how the situation is then managed.

-To dispose of a dead flying-fox that is not needed for testing, use a shovel and/or tongs to remove it and then burn or bury it.
+To dispose of a dead flying-fox that is not needed for testing, use a shovel and/or tongs to remove it and then wrap it and place it in a bin or landfill site, or bury it.
 Do not touch the bat without wearing thick gloves.
 If burying it, ensure that the hole is deep enough so that a dog could not dig it up.
 If the flying-fox is needed for testing, you will receive instructions from either DAF or Queensland Health respectively about collection of the bat.

 If bitten or scratched by a bat: